-Our review of statewide financial reporting identified internal control weaknesses as defined by auditing standards generally accepted in the United States of America.
-Although they are not deemed significant deficiencies or material weaknesses per those standards, they are areas that require corrective action.
-These areas are detailed in the following pages:
+Our review of statewide financial reporting identified an internal control weakness as defined by auditing standards generally accepted in the United States of America.
+Although it is not deemed a significant deficiency or material weakness per those standards, it is an area that requires corrective action.
+This area is detailed in the following pages: